patrickpr/trapdirector/docs/01-install.md

 * Prefix : the prefix for all database tables
 * IDO Database : the IDO database set up with IcingaWeb2
 * Icingaweb2 config dir : configuration directory in case of uncommon installation of icingaweb2
-* snmptranslate binary : default should be OK
+* snmptranslate binary : default should be OK, test in in mib&status page.
-* Path for mibs : must include net-snmp standard mibs (in /usr/share/snmp/mibs by default) and local mibs (in /usr/share/icingaweb2/modules/trapdirector/mibs)
+* Path for mibs : local mibs (default /usr/share/icingaweb2/modules/trapdirector/mibs).
+You can add directories with ':' separators : the mib upload will then be in the first one
-The value by default should be OK)
 * icingacmd path : default should be OK

 Create schema